-- Infrastructure will include the TSF, possible new access roads and water management infrastructure including pipelines and a return water dam. - The infrastructure will cover a total area of up to 895 hectares. - Deposition method proposed: cyclone deposition. - The height of the TSF is still being determined through the engineering designs however current design scope of the Nooitgedacht TSF is based on a height of 100m. - The TSF barrier system will be determined in consultation with the authorities and will be in compliance with relevant norms and standards for determination of liner requirements.
+- Infrastructure will include the TSF, the slurry pipelines, possible new access roads and water management infrastructure including pipelines and a return water dam. - The infrastructure will cover a total area of up to 895 hectares (TSF) and 43 km x approximately 4m wide servitude (Pipelines). - Deposition method proposed: cyclone deposition. - The height of the TSF is still being determined through the engineering designs however current design scope of the Nooitgedacht TSF is based on a height of 100m.

+• The TSF barrier system will be determined in consultation with the authorities and will comply with relevant norms and standards for determination of liner requirements.